JonathanIlk/figma-components-manager-plugin/README.md

 - [TODO] Group Components by Page
 - [TODO] Controls to quickly collapse/expand all Components or Variants
-- [TODO] Searchbar that quickly filters Components and Variants
 - [TODO] Show all instances for which the component was deleted